All About the Internet Society

 • Always test your pages with variety of browsers.

-Evaluation and enhancement of accessibility over the Web - Leonard Kasday
+Evaluation and enhancement of accessibilityover the Web - Leonard Kasday

 Tools and services: local aids